Draggie306/CheatSheets/A level/source/Computer Science.md

 - No data redundancy
 - Data integrity is maintained
 - Faster sorting and searching
-- No accidental deltion of records
+- No accidental deletion of records

 ### SQL

-Stands for Structured Query Language.
-It is the backbone of many major database querying languages and you've probably
+SQL stands for Structured Query Language.
+It is the backbone of most major database querying languages; you've probably used a service today that uses this language for database management

 #### Basic Select
 ```sql